Five Challenges When Selecting Drones for Mapping - 07/03/2018

 The Importance of Working with the Right Equipment

 Every mapping project is unique; even within the same industry, each project will have its own distinct challenges.
 Selecting the right equipment is therefore key to getting the job done.
 Unmanned aerial vehicles (UAVs or ‘drones’) have emerged as a solution for many mapping and surveying projects.
-This article elaborates on five important challenges that should be considered when finding out which type of drone is the best fit, and includes practical examples based on a recent mapping project on Silhouette Island in the Seychelles.
+This article elaborates on five important challenges that should be considered when finding out which type of drone is the best fit.
+The article includes practical examples based on a recent mapping project on Silhouette Island in the Seychelles.

 Silhouette Island is the third-largest island in the Seychelles, located in the Indian Ocean.
 The interior region of Silhouette is a national park, with a biodiversity that is one of the richest in the entire Indian Ocean.
 It is also home to several critically endangered plants and animals.
 In order to keep track of the different species on the island and gain insights into the unique ecosystem, an up-to-date map is an essential tool.
 However, the most recent map of the island was made by a manned flight back in the 1970s.